 - India has 1.2 billion people and is the worlds largest democracy.

-- India is one of the oldest civilisations in the world dating back 5 000 years.
+- It is one of the oldest civilisations in the world dating back 5 000 years.

 - India has 36 Unesco World Heritage Sites for visitors to enjoy.